-As experts offering concrete coatings in Cheyenne, Wyoming, we know that there are numerous options when it comes to flooring choices.
+As experts offering concrete coatings in Greeley, Colorado we know that there are numerous options when it comes to flooring choices.
 An option that is both practical and stylish is concrete flooring and coating.

 Concrete flooring can not only be personalized to meet the exact needs of the space, but it can also be used in both homes and businesses.

 No matter if you want a durable garage floor for parking trucks and bikes after a ride on the Dry Creek Greenway or you want a factory floor that will rival the hangars at Warren Air Force Base, concrete flooring can be exactly what you’re looking for.